 Baked Thick-Cut Seasoned Oven Fries

-They’re like the thick-cut fries you get in a restaurant but they’re baked rather than fried, so you can of course, eat more.
+Warm homemade oven fries smothered in ketchup make my heart go pitter-patter.
+I used both sweet potatoes and russet, and they’re doused in plenty of smoky seasoning.
+They’re like the thick-cut fries you get in a restaurant, but they’re baked rather than fried, so you can eat more.

 I used just 2 tablespoons of coconut oil for the whole batch.
 The fries do not taste like coconut and there’s so much seasoning that any coconut flavor is masked.
 My family could not tell that I used coconut oil even when I asked them about it, but use olive or another oil if preferred.